CS3398-Callisto-Corporation/Sound-Spectrum-Visualizer/README.md

 - Wes: Research interface between pygame and the graph.
 Then pipe the output of pygame (the sound playing) to the input of the graph

-- Alyssa: created a new bar chart file (anmime.py) and learned how to connect it to fft.py.
-Got the fft's data to transfer over but each time the graph pops up, the fft and audio pauses.
-It only resumes playing once the graph is closed.
+- Alyssa: get the data from the current fft to transfer over to anime.py and have the graph update every second or a few times a second